Dave Huffman

-David Lambert Huffman (April 4, 1957 – November 21, 1998) was an American college and professional football player who was an offensive lineman in the National Football League and United States Football League (USFL) for twelve seasons during the 1970s, 1980s and 1990s.
-Huffman played college football for the University of Notre Dame, where he was a member of Notre Dame's 1977 national championship team and an All-American.
-He played professionally for the NFL's Minnesota Vikings, and the Memphis Showboats of the USFL.
+David Lambert Huffman (April 4, 1957 – November 21, 1998) was an American professional football player who was an offensive lineman for 12 seasons in the National Football League (NFL) and United States Football League (USFL) during the 1970s, 1980s and 1990s.
+Huffman played college football for the Notre Dame Fighting Irish, winning a national championship with the team in 1977 and earning consensus All-American honors in 1978.
+He played professionally for the NFL's Minnesota Vikings and the Memphis Showboats of the USFL.

-Early years
+Early life

 Huffman was born in Canton, Ohio.
 He graduated from Thomas Jefferson High School in Dallas, Texas, where he was a member of the high school newspaper staff.

 College career

 He attended the University of Notre Dame, and played for coach Ara Parseghian and coach Dan Devine's Notre Dame Fighting Irish football team from 1975 to 1979.
 As a junior, Huffman was a member of the Irish's 1977 national championship squad.
 As a senior in 1977, he was recognized as a consensus first-team All-American.
 His brothers, Tim and Steve, also played for Notre Dame.
 He was noted for his good humor, which included saying that during games he always wore red-colored elbow pads so that his mother could see where he was in the pile-ups.